bign8/NateCMS/README.md

 - [x] Implement load order in page.php near "get dynamic includes"
 - [x] Implement new database class + convert to PDO
 - [x] Implement custom file extensions
+- [x] Link logo and remove header text
+- [x-ish] Move login/edit/close/logout buttons to magic bar that is out of the way (login preferably hidden and magically revealed)
 - [ ] Implement dbError page (sent error emails, aditional config)
 - [ ] Rewrite so db actions is all sqlite friendly
 - [ ] Admin note - when new directory is created, automatically generate index file for new directory
 - [ ] Move /login /logout and other pages generated in php to database generated pages
 - [ ] Implement /db404 page so that there are no db queries on that page
 - [ ] Handle errors when adding content block
-- [ ] Move login/edit/close/logout buttons to magic bar that is out of the way (login preferably hidden and magically revealed)
-- [ ] Link logo and remove header text
 - [ ] Store all site settings in a options table or something special
 - [ ] Edit - disable redundant saves on webHistory feature
 - [ ] Edit - add content / many TODO's json_format see http://www.happycode.info/php-json-response/